How Can You Find The Best Bay Area Neurofeedback Therapist?

 To get the best results, it’s important to work with someone who is licensed to practice psychotherapy.
 In California, the only people who are allowed to practice legally are licensed by the state.
 But in reality, there are quite a few practitioners of all sorts who practice all sorts of counseling and other healing arts modalities.

-As an example, I’ve had clients who previously worked with dieticians, life coaches and people who just bought neurofeedback eeg equipment and took a weekend workshop.
+As an example, I’ve had clients who previously worked with dietitians, life coaches and people who just bought neurofeedback eeg equipment and took a weekend workshop.
 None of them got the results they were looking for.
+Neurofeedback is a clinical tool, and outcomes often depend on who is using the tool.

 While there are talented people in all fields, remember, only a licensed therapist is going to have the clinical education, training and experience necessary to diagnose and treat conditions like anxiety, depression, ADHD, PTSD and insomnia